Alpha-Stochastic-Research/asr-theory-of-speculation/README.md

 # Bachelier (1900): Theory of Speculation

-### Reproducible Implementation of Louis Bachelier’s Foundational Model in Quantitative Finance
+### Reproducible Reconstruction of the Origins of Quantitative Finance

 **Alpha Stochastic Research**
 *Independent Quantitative Finance Research Laboratory*